 valid credentials, Teleport will issue an SSH certificate.

 Moreover, SSO can be used in combination with role-based access control (RBAC) to enforce SSH access policies like "developers must not touch production data".
-See the SSO for SSH chapter for more details.
+See the SSO chapter for more details.

 Enterprise customers can download the custom FIPS package from the Gravitational Dashboard.